 - –––, 1985, “Involuntary Sins”, The Philosophical Review, 94: 3–31.

-- Alexander, L., K. Ferzan, and S. Morse, 2009, Crime and Culpability: A Theory of Criminal Law, Cambridge University Press.
+- Alexander, Lawrence, Kim Ferzan, and Steven Morse, 2009, Crime and Culpability: A Theory of Criminal Law, Cambridge: Cambridge University Press.

 - –––, forthcoming, “Rawls, Responsibility, and Distributive Justice”, in Justice, Political Liberalism, and Utilitarianism: Themes from Harsanyi and Rawls, M. Salles and J.A.
 Weymark (eds.), Cambridge: Cambridge University Press.